 where the Adjoint map is defined in \eqref{eq:velocity_error}.
 Therefore, the following equations hold:

 where we use a composition rule for the Adjoint map, $\Ad_{g_1}\Ad_{g_2} = \Ad_{g_1g_2}$, and an inverse property of the Adjoint map, $(\Ad^T_{g})^{-1} = \Ad^T_{g^{\text{-}1}}$.
 Here, the domain $\mathcal{X}$ in Def. \ref{def:equivariance} is $\SE$ ($g$ or $g_d$), and the representation $\rho^{\mathcal{X}}$ is $g_l$, while the codomain $\mathcal{Y}$ is $se^*(3)$ ($\fg^{s}(g,g_d)$ or $\fg^{s}(g_lg,g_lg_d)$) and the representation $\rho^\mathcal{Y}$ is $\Ad_{g_{l}^{\text{-}1}}^T$.
 Therefore, $\fg^s(g,g_d)$ is equivariant in $\SE$.\\ Similarly, to show the equivariance of $e_V(g,g_d)$ \eqref{eq:velocity_error} on the spatial frame, the invariance on the body frame is only needed.
-The body frame velocities $V^b$ and $V_d^b$ are invariant to the left transformation since it is defined on the body frame and the Adjoint map $\Ad_{g_{bd}}$ is invariant as the relative transformation matrix $g_{bd} = g^{-1}g_d$ is invariant to the left transformation.
+The body frame velocities $V^b$ and $V_d^b$ are invariant to the left transformation since it is defined on the body frame and the Adjoint map $\Ad_{g_{ed}}$ is invariant as the relative transformation matrix $g_{ed} = g^{-1}g_d$ is invariant to the left transformation.
 As a result, the feedback terms in GIC law \eqref{eq:control_law} are equivariant in $\SE$. \end{proof} Note that we only consider feedback terms in \eqref{eq:control_law} since the feedforward terms are just employed to cancel the manipulator dynamics, not affecting the closed-loop dynamics.
-A few remarks on the Proposition~\ref{pro:equivariance} are provided. \begin{remark} \textbf{Comments on Proposition~\ref{pro:equivariance}}\\ \textbf{Lack of right-equivariance:} The equivariance property suggested in Proposition~\ref{pro:equivariance} is equivalent to the left-equivariance or scene-equivariance in \cite{kim2023robotic}, which is weaker equivariance compared to the bi-equivariance proposed in \cite{ryu2022equivariant}.
-The lack of right-equivariance was handled via sampling, as suggested in Proposition~\ref{pro:randomization}.\\ \textbf{Extensions to force-based policy:} It is worth mentioning that our concept can also be extended to general force-based policies.
+A remark on the Proposition~\ref{pro:equivariance} is provided. \begin{remark} \textbf{Extensions to general force-based policy}\\ It is worth mentioning that our concept proposed in Proposition~\ref{pro:equivariance} can also be extended to general force-based policies.
 If a force-based policy is left-invariant in the body-frame, e.g., implemented using a neural network with left-invariant features as input, and described in the end-effector body frame, it will be guaranteed to be left-equivariant in the spatial frame.
-The GCEV \eqref{eq:eg} introduced in this paper is an example of such a left-invariant feature.
-We only consider deterministic policy in this paper, but a probabilistic policy can also be considered.
-In such cases, the equivariant probabilistic policy implies invariance of the conditional probabilities when the state and action are equivariantly transformed \cite{kim2023robotic}. \end{remark}
+The GCEV \eqref{eq:eg} introduced in this paper is an example of such a left-invariant feature. \end{remark}